 Importantly, our monitoring technology provides time-stamps and geo-stamps for vaccination activity.
 Time stamps are recorded every vaccination attempt, while geo-stamps are collected approximately every 10 vaccination attempts.
 This may provide independent means for assessing the costliness of tasks from time use.
-For each vaccinator, we identify the median time lapse between vaccination attempts and the median distance covered per 30 minute window each day.35 Of our 338 vaccinators, measures for median time lapse between vaccination
+For each vaccinator, we identify the median time lapse between vaccination attempts and the median distance covered per 30 minute window each day.
+Of our 338 vaccinators, measures for median time lapse between vaccination attempts are available for 277 on either Day 1 or Day 2 and for 228 vaccinators on both days of Drive 1.
+Of our 338 vaccinators, measures for median distance traveled every 15 minutes are available for 274 on either Day 1 or Day 2 and for 224 vaccinators on both days of Drive 1.

+Vaccinators take around 3.4 minutes between vaccination attempts and walk around 0.06 miles per 15 minutes on Day 1.
+Focusing on individuals with measures on both days of the drive, we find that time taken and distance traveled are uncorrelated both with Advance choice and with discount factors within condition.
+Time and distance are also uncorrelated with Advance

-35We focus only on the distance traveled and time taken for vaccinations between 8 am and 6pm each day.
+&lt;sup>37We focus only on the distance traveled and time taken for vaccinations between 8 am and 6pm each day.
 The distribution of time taken and distance traveled carried some extreme outliers for some subjects.
 As such, we felt the median was an appropriate summary statistic.
-Though we had expected to receive geo-stamp data approximately every 10 vaccination attempts, when the monitoring data arrived we noted substantial variance attempts are available for 277 on either Day 1 or Day 2 and for 228 vaccinators on both days of Drive 1.36 Of our 338 vaccinators, measures for median distance traveled every 15 minutes are available for 274 on either Day 1 or Day 2 and for 224 vaccinators on both days of Drive 1.37
+Though we had expected to receive geo-stamp data approximately every 10 vaccination attempts, when the monitoring data arrived we noted substantial variance in the number of vaccinations with common geo-stamps and sequences of geo-stamps which 'bounced' back and forth between geographic coordinates.

-Vaccinators take around 3.4 minutes between vaccination attempts and walk around 0.06 miles per 15 minutes on Day 1.
-Focusing on individuals with measures on both days of the drive, we find that time taken and distance traveled are uncorrelated both with Advance choice and with discount factors within condition.
-Time and distance are also uncorrelated with Advance choice and discount factors on Day 2 of the drive.
-Further, differences in time taken or distance walked are statistically indistinguishable from zero, uncorrelated with allocation timing, and uncorrelated with discount factors within condition.
-These data indicate stability in required average effort per vaccination unrelated to assignment to Advance or Immediate choice, and that changes in efficacy are unrelated to measured preferences.
-This suggests that perceived changes in costs likely do not drive our measures of patience or our finding of present bias.38 These results are all presented in Appendix Table A.4.

-If Advance and Immediate choices were governed by different, but constant, cost functions, in the number of vaccinations with common geo-stamps and sequences of geo-stamps which 'bounced' back and forth between geographic coordinates.
 In order to not overstate subject movements, we opted to take average coordinates within a 15 minute window and calculate direct-line distance between window-average coordinates as our measures of distance.

-36265 vaccinators have Day 1 lapse data while 240 have Day 2 lapse data.
+$^{38}265$ vaccinators have Day 1 lapse data while 240 have Day 2 lapse data.
 Of the 73 vaccinators with missing Day 1 data, 68 completed either zero or one vaccination on Day 1 such that time lapse between vaccination attempts is not calculable.
 The remaining 5 conducted vaccinations but did not have phones that interacted with the server to report time use.
 Of the 98 vaccinators with missing Day 2 data, 92 of them completed either zero or one vaccination on Day 2 and the remaining 6 did not have phones that interacted with the server to report time use.
 Those vaccinators who completed vaccinations but did not have interaction with the server had their vaccination records pulled manually from their phones after the drive.

-37260 vaccinators have Day 1 distance data while 238 have Day 2 distance data.
+&lt;sup>39260 vaccinators have Day 1 distance data while 238 have Day 2 distance data.
 Of the 78 vaccinators with missing Day 1 data, 72 completed four or fewer vaccination attempts on Day 1 such that distance traveled between 15 minute windows is not calculable.
 The remaining 6 conducted vaccinations but either did not have phones that interacted with the server to report location or had faulty Global Position Systems (GPS) in their phones.
 Of the 100 vaccinators with missing Day 2 data, 96 of them completed four or fewer vaccination attempts on Day 2 and the remaining 4 did not have phones that interacted with the server to report location or had faulty GPS.